Utilities

 Retrieve raw UniProt field names without renaming: >>> df_raw = get_uniprot_fields(proteins, standardize=False)

-Source code in src/scpviz/utils.py
+Source code in src/scpviz/utils/id_maps.py

 get_uniprot_fields_worker